The Figure of the Lord in the Book of Moses

 This passage seems to identify the “word of the Lord” with the “language which God had given him,” or at the very least, I see no textual reason to believe otherwise.

-Things get a little more interesting in Ch.
-7:18-19, where it says:
+Things get a little more interesting in 7:18-19, where it says:

 And the Lord called his people Zion, because they were of bone heart and one mind, and dwelt in righteousness; and there was no poor among them.